 Designated Roth contributions.
-New section 402A, added by the Economic Growth and Tax Reconciliation Act of 2001, provides that a participant in a section 401(k) plan or under a 403(b) salary reduction agreement that includes a qualified Roth contribution program may elect to make designated Roth contributions to the plan or program in lieu of elective deferrals.
+Under section 402A, a participant in a section 401(k) plan or under a 403(b) salary reduction agreement that includes a qualified Roth contribution program may elect to make designated Roth contributions to the plan or program in lieu of elective deferrals.
 Designated Roth contributions are subject to federal income tax withholding and social security and Medicare taxes (and railroad retirement taxes, if applicable) and must be reported in boxes 1, 3, and 5.

-The Act requires separate reporting of the yearly designated Roth contributions.
+Section 402A requires separate reporting of the yearly designated Roth contributions.
 Designated Roth contributions to 401(k) plans will be reported using code AA in box 12; designated Roth contributions under 403(b) salary reduction agreements will be reported using code BB in box 12.
 For reporting instructions, see Code AA and Code BB on page 13.